STAR – Successful Transition and Re-Entry Program

 - To be effective, Vivitrol must be used with other alcohol or drug recovery programs, such as counseling.

-- A comprehensive screening across several life domains (medical, social, etc) is used to determine candidacy for Vivitrol.
+- A comprehensive screening across several life domains (medical, social, etc.) is used to determine candidacy for Vivitrol.

 - All other medication-assisted therapy options will be determined by the medical staff on an individual basis.

-One year of Post-Release Case Management
+Post-Release Case Management